 Itzchak Tarkay is considered to be a key figure in the modern figurative movement.
 Artworks by the Israeli artist are instantly recognizable—perceptive studies on people and places in a timeless world, captured in image by female socialites, parlors, terraces, and quiet cafés.

 After Tarkay’s military service ended, he traveled to Tel Aviv and enrolled in the prestigious Avni Institute of Art and Design.
 At the academy, Tarkay worked under important Israeli artists of the time, such as Moshe Mokady, Marcel Janko, Yehezkel Streichman, and Avigdor Stematsky.
-Tarkay graduated in 1956.
-The results of his studies culminated in his first exhibition at the age of 26.
+He graduated in 1956, and the results of his studies culminated in his first exhibition at the age of 26.

 Despite his initial success, Tarkay withdrew from painting.
 He rarely picked up a brush for the next 15 years, waiting for what he called “the opportune moment to begin again.”
-After receiving acclaim for a one-man exhibition in Tel Aviv in 1975, Tarkay decided to take up painting again.
+After receiving acclaim for a one-man exhibition in Tel Aviv in 1975, he decided to take up painting again.
 In 1977, Tarkay sought out mentorship from fellow Israeli artist Moshe Rosenthalis.
-Tarkay painted with him for three years, and his distinct style evolved during this time.
+He painted with Rosenthalis for three years, and his distinct style evolved during this time.

 Tarkay received worldwide recognition during the International Artexpo of New York in 1986.
-Here, Tarkay met Park West Gallery Founder and CEO Albert Scaglione.
+Here, the artist met Park West Gallery Founder and CEO Albert Scaglione.
 Their fateful encounter eventually led to an exclusive partnership between Tarkay and Park West.
-Following Tarkay’s death, Park West Gallery acts as the official estate of the artist.
+Following the artist’s death, Park West Gallery acts as his official estate.

 Tarkay died at the age of 77 on June 3, 2012, after emergency heart surgery.
 The Israeli artist was visiting Detroit as a featured guest of Park West Gallery.
 He shared his last moments with Park West Gallery friends, including artist Tim Yanke, who was among those present when Tarkay passed away.